Vacancy: Social Policy Analyst

 We would welcome candidates to send their CV and letter of motivation by 31 December 2018 at the latest.

-Further details concerning the positions are available in the vacancy note.
+Further details concerning the position are available in the vacancy note.

 Ageing in Place